chriskhanhtran/chriskhanhtran.github.io/_pages/about.md

 {: .text-center}

 ### Long Distance Running
 I started running long distance in 2016.
 Since then I have completed several half and full-marathons.
 My most favorite book is ***What I Talk About When I Talks about Running*** by **Haruki Murakami**.
-His book brought me to running, and through running, I can see so much of me in his book.
+His book brought me to running, and through running, I can see so much of me in his books.
 Running trains me to be quieter and understand myself more clearly.
+Below are some excerpts in the book that I like:

 > “For me, running is both exercise and a metaphor.
 Running day after day, piling up the races, bit by bit I raise the bar, and by clearing each level I elevate myself.
 At least that’s why I’ve put in the effort day after day: to raise my own level.
 I’m no great runner, by any means.
 I’m at an ordinary – or perhaps more like mediocre – level.
 But that’s not the point.
 The point is whether or not I improved over yesterday.
 In long-distance running the only opponent you have to beat is yourself, the way you used to be.”